Penrith & District Pool League

 (b) Captains should be conversant with the League rules.

-(c) The winning team captain must ensure the result sheet is delivered to the Beacon Social Club by 7.30pm on the Thursday following the match.
+(c) The winning team captain must ensure the result sheet is delivered to the Grey Goat by 7.30pm on the Thursday following the match.
 Rule 7(e) applies.

 (d) Captains must ensure that there is no coaching or barracking from members of their teams during play.
 See 8(d).